Understanding the Competing Conflict Style

 Best Practices for Competing Conflict Management Style

 4. Know when to move on: The competing style should only be used when necessary and only when there is a clear advantage for the individual or organization.
-If it doesn’t work, quickly shift to other styles of conflict management towards something that will maintain the relationship and reach a more valuable result.
+If it doesn’t work, quickly shift to other conflict management styles towards something that will maintain the relationship and reach a more valuable result.

 Final Thoughts